skip to main content

 So, what’s changed in the last 30 days?

-Let’s take a look at the most recent changes Starlink has made throughout July and August of 2025.
+Let’s take a look at the most recent changes Starlink has made throughout December of 2025 and January of 2026.

 Initial costs and one-time fees